jacsor/MRS/README.md

 ```

 ### Reference
 Soriano J. and Ma L. (2015).
 Probabilistic multi-resolution scanning for two-sample differences.
-JRSS-B (To appear)
+JRSS-B (To appear).